The UN climate convention: Paris and beyond

 Paris and beyond

-The Paris Agreement will be open for signature from 22 April 2016, which sees a high-level signature ceremony in New York.
-It will enter into force after at least 55 countries covering at least 55% of global greenhouse gas emissions ratify, approve or otherwise accept it.
+The Paris Agreement will be opened for signature on 22 April 2016, entering into force on 5 October of the same year as the tipping point of at least 55 countries covering at least 55% of global emissions ratified the deal.

 The emission-cutting pledges made for the Paris conference are not enough to meet the Agreement’s targets.
 Instead, they are likely to produce 2.7-3ºC of global warming by the end of the century, according to analyses.

-Before 2020, rich countries will need to increase the amount of financial support given to their poorer counterparts.
+Without US involvement, have shown the initiative to take the lead, with an alliance between the EU and China forming that could shape the global direction of climate change mitigation efforts in years to come.
+This leadership will involve financial support that richer nations will give to their poorer counterparts.
 Currently, by the most generous analysis it stands at about $60bn per year, and needs to touch the $100bn figure by 2020.
 There is no agreed procedure yet for raising the money.
 Between 2020 and 2025,

 In 2018, governments begin their first collective discussions reviewing progress towards their Paris targets.
 The Intergovernmental Panel on Climate Change (IPCC), the UN body that collates and analyses evidence on climate change, will probably begin publishing its next mammoth assessment shortly afterwards, which could also reveal scientific, economic, social or technological reasons to accelerate progress.